What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 « Back to Learning Center

 You’ve probably heard the saying “garbage in, garbage out”.
 So, it should be no surprise that data and meaningful conversations go hand-in-hand.
 Or at least they should.
-But what type of data helps you have the most impact when working with your clients?

 Let’s start with the basics.